contentful/contentful.js/TYPESCRIPT.md

 ### Dynamic (field) query keys
 ![](images/dynamic-query-keys.png)

-Dynamic query keys are based on the given shape of the expected entries content type.
+Dynamic query keys are based on the given shape of the expected entries' content type.
 To calculate dynamic keys, we have to pass-in the shape of the fields:
 ```typescript
 type ExampleEntryFields = {